 White space Opportunity

-The ultimate goal of key account management is to know future areas of growth in their strategic accounts.
-How do you know where the growth is?
-DemandFarm’s whitespace analysis framework is a simple yet powerful tool to do that.
+The ultimate goal of key account management is to recognize opportunities for growth in their strategic accounts.
+DemandFarm has designed a simple yet powerful framework to identify these white space opportunities.

 Here is how it works.

-Identify and list down all the products/services/solutions that your company tales to market.
+Identify and list down all the products/services/solutions that your company sells to the customer.
 Let’s call them OFFERINGS.
 It is advisable to not exceed more than 10 offerings.
 If your company has more, try to have sub offering classification and club more than one sub offerings to a single parent offering.

 This is tricky.
-It requires a deep understanding of the account in terms of org structure, power centers, decision-making process, budget allocation, etc. Therefore this step is not static, Buying Centers could change or get added over a while.
+It requires a deep understanding of the account in terms of organizational structure, power centers, decision-making process, budget allocation, etc. Therefore, this step is not static.
+Buying Centers could change or get added over a while.
 If you don’t know the account well, it’s ok to start with just one.
 Since it is tricky, let me explain with an example.
 Let’s say your key account is a large global bank.

 Create a matrix/grid using these two lists - Offerings versus Buying Centers.
 I call it Account Landscape.
 Here is an illustration.

 Mark all the areas where you already do business in the Account Landscape with opportunities data.
-This could be all ‘Closed Won’ opportunities in the past 12-24 months.
-A view of ‘Closed Lost’ Opportunities is also helpful to know where you did not win.
+This could be all ‘Closed-Won’ opportunities in the past 12 to 24 months.
+A view of ‘Closed-Lost’ Opportunities is also helpful to know where you did not win.
 Also, of course, active opportunities in pursuit now.

-Now, let’s analyze each Offering and decide its relevance in this account.
-Not every offering of yours is not relevant to all accounts.
+Examining each offering and deciding its relevance in this account is the next step in white space analysis.
+Not every offering of yours is relevant to all accounts.
 It is very helpful if you can also assess the intensity of competition where relevance is high.
 Similarly, assess each buying center for its attractiveness.
 A simple RAG (Red-Green-Amber) analysis will do.
 Look at the illustration below

-Now it must be easy to identify those ‘white spaces opportunities’ for growth.
-Start with ‘Green’ boxes and see vertically where growth can happen.
-Also horizontally.
-And there could be opportunities to ‘mine’ for more revenue in existing projects.
-In the illustration below, I have identified 3 ‘white spaces opportunity’.
-Highly relevant offering with highly attractive buying centers gives me two of those white space opportunities.
+Now, it will be easy to identify these white space business opportunities for growth.
+Start with ‘Green’ boxes and see vertically and horizontally where growth can happen.
+There could be opportunities to ‘mine’ for more revenue in existing projects.
+In the illustration above, I have identified 3 of them.
+Highly relevant offering with highly attractive buying centers gives me two of these opportunities.